Legend Entertainment: Origins

 Legend Entertainment was founded in 1989 by Bob Bates and Mike Verdu.
 The duo met in the 1980s working at Infocom, a critically acclaimed developer of adventure games and interactive fiction.
 After the commercial success of the Zork series, Activision acquired Infocom in 1986.
 They closed the studio three years later due to rising costs, falling profits, and technical issues with MS-DOS.
 Bates decided to seek investment for a new game company, hoping to succeed where Infocom had declined.
 He told investors that the adventure genre was still viable, but it needed to evolve beyond just text.
 After securing funding from defense contractor American Systems Corporation, Legend Entertainment opened by the end of the year, choosing the name "Legend" for its connotations in storytelling.
 Through its lifetime, the studio operated out of Chantilly, Virginia, the home of American Systems Corporation.

 Initially, the studio recruited former colleagues from Infocom for their experience, including programmer Mark Poesch, and Steve Meretzky as an author and developer.
 Founder Bob Bates worked with Meretzky on the company's first games.
 Although they had experience developing an adventure game engine at Infocom, Legend hired an outside team to develop their new text parser in order to avoid infringing the copyright of their old Infocom engine.
 Legend's debut title was Spellcasting 101: Sorcerers Get All the Girls, which expanded on Infocom's text-based adventures by adding graphics for each of the game's rooms.
 Meretzky described this as a "fusion of the depth and detail of Infocom games with a graphical presentation that would be more in keeping with what audiences circa 1990 demanded", which led to greater sales than their former studio had.
 Although Legend was worried that the game's raunchy humor might upset their investors in the defense industry, they were relieved that their investors were supportive.
 At the same time, Bates was developing Timequest with the goal of proving there was still a market for adventure games with intricate puzzles.
 Legend released Timequest the following year.
 These first two games earned attention for continuing the legacy of Infocom and signaled a potential rebirth for the adventure game genre.

-Legend also benefitted from a strong relationship with traditional book publishers, securing licensing deals for their team's favorite authors while costs were still low.
+Legend also benefitted from a strong relationship with traditional book publishers, securing licensing deals for its team's favorite authors while costs were still low.
 One of the first major licenses was Frederik Pohl's science fiction novel Gateway, adapted into a game of the same name using Legend's now-established adventure game engine.
 While all of Legend's games featured graphics, it was possible to turn off graphics for their first few games, and play them as if they were classic text adventures.
-By the end of 1992, Legend were able to buy back American Systems Corporation's stake in the company, and they were selling enough games to easily sustain themselves.
+By the end of 1992, Legend were able to buy back American Systems Corporation's stake in the company, and it was selling enough games to easily sustain itself.